xoreaxecx/PEmimic/README.md

 # PEmimic
-A python tool that allows you to mimic one executable file to another.
+A PE morphing tool that allows you to mimic one executable file to another.

 Installing dependencies:
 ```
-pip install colorama
+pip install colorama capstone
 ```